Christopher M. Reardon

 Christopher Reardon, PhD, is a computer scientist and experimental roboticist.
 He joined the faculty at the University of Denver in late 2020 as an Assistant Professor in the Department of Computer Science at the Ritchie School of Engineering and Computer Science.

-Prior joining DU, Dr. Reardon spent over four years as a research scientist at the U.S. Army Research Laboratory, where his research focused on enabling better human-robot teaming for autonomous mobility and maneuver contexts.
+Prior joining DU, Dr. Reardon spent over four and a half years as a research scientist at the U.S. Army Research Laboratory, where his research focused on enabling better human-robot teaming for autonomous mobility and maneuver contexts.

 Dr. Reardon has published over 25 peer-reviewed journal and conference articles to date.
 He is an IEEE Senior Member.
 He is actively involved in the greater robotics research community, regularly serving in organizational leadership roles at conferences and workshops.

 - Ph.D., Computer Science, University of Tennessee, 2016

 - MS, Computer Science, University of Tennessee, 2008

 - BS, Computer Science, Berry College, 2002